Qumulo/docs/openmetrics-api-specification.md

 ---

 # Qumulo OpenMetrics API Specification
 The Qumulo OpenMetrics API has a single endpoint that provides complete collections of point-in-time telemetry from the Qumulo File Data Platform.
-Monitoring and metrics systems (such as? provide examples and links) can consume the OpenMetrics data format that the API emits, without custom code or an agent.
+Monitoring and metrics systems can consume the OpenMetrics data format that the API emits, without custom code or an agent.
 For more information about whether you can ingest OpenMetrics or Prometheus data formats natively, see your monitoring system documentation.

 This section describes the specification of the types of metrics that the API emits.

-# Metric Types
+## Metric Types

-All the metrics available in the API will be one of three different types defined by the OpenMetrics standards, with each metric type possessing a specific set of functionality.
-The three different metric types are:
+All metrics available in the API belong to one of the three types that the OpenMetrics standard defines.
+Each metric type has a specific set of functionality.
+The following are the three metric types:

 * **Counter**: A monotonically increasing integer value.
 It starts at zero and cannot be decremented.
 * **Gauge**: Like a counter in that it represents a single integer value; however a gauge can be both increased and decreased.
 * **Histogram**: A histogram represents a series of "buckets", with each bucket keeping track of all values that occur within its own specific range.
 They also have a "count" field and a "sum" field, stored in `<metric_name>_count` and `<metric_name>_sum`.
 These fields contain the total number of samples and the total sum of all the samples, respectively.
 However, the Qumulo software does not emit any buckets for histogram metrics, so the main use of histograms in this API is to provide a convenient way to keep track of averages, which can be calculated by dividing the "sum" field by the "count" field.

-For more details on these and other OpenMetrics types, see the [OpenMetrics specification](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#metric-types).
+For more information about these (and other) OpenMetrics types, see [Metric Types](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#metric-types) in the OpenMetrics Specification.

-# Labels
+## Metric Labels
 The OpenMetrics format also provides a way to label metrics, enabling them to be broken up and categorized based on the different combinations of labels.
 If using Prometheus, all metrics will automatically be labeled with `job_name`, which is specified in the `prometheus.yml` configuration file, and `instance`, which will be the hostname and port of the cluster that the metrics are coming from and is also specified in `prometheus.yml`.
 Any additional labels will be metric-specific, and are listed in the "Labels" column in the table below.
 If a label has a specific set of possible values, those options are listed below the respective label in the table.

-# Available Metrics
+## Available Metrics
+The following table gives the name, type, labels, and descriptions for metrics available for Qumulo Core.

 <table>
   <thead>